republik/plattform/src/components/AudioPlayer/docs.md

 -- `mp4`: The mp4 source URL (when using a video).
 - `size`: optional, `narrow` or `tiny`.
 - `attributes`: Object, arbitrary attributes mapped to the audio tag.
+- `closeHandler`: Function; If provided, a close icon is displayed that calls the handler on click.
 - `download`: Whether to display a download icon.
 - `scrubberPosition`: `top` (default) or `bottom`.
 - `timePosition`: `right` (default) or `left`.
+- `height`: number; The player height in pixels.
-- `controlsPadding`: The horizontal padding between controls and container, defaults to 0
+- `controlsPadding`: number; The horizontal padding between controls and container, defaults to 0.

 ```react